-Chapter 4 presents the formulations for design of evacuation control strategies at the network level, which include traffic routing, and contraflow.
+The remaining sections are organized as follows.
 To ensure that the proposed formulations for network flow relations can realistically capture the temporal/spatial interactions of evacuation traffic over the network, Section 4.2 introduces a revised cell transmission concept.
 The revised modeling concept preserves the capability of the original methodology in capturing traffic dynamics, but allowing the use of cells of different sizes to improve the computing efficiency.
-This chapter will present the application of this concept in formulating traffic routing, and contraflow design.
+This chapter will present the application of this concept in formulating all three network control strategies, which are traffic routing, contraflow design and staged evacuation.